dimdenGD/ultimate-express/README.md

 ## Performance tips

-µExpress tries to optimize routing as much as possible, but it's only possible if:
+1. µExpress tries to optimize routing as much as possible, but it's only possible if:
 - `case sensitive routing` is enabled (it is by default, unlike in normal Express).
 - only string paths without regex characters like *, +, (), {}, :param, etc. can be optimized.
 Optimized routes can be up to 10 times faster than normal routes, as they're using native uWS router.

-Do not use external `serve-static` module.
+2. Do not use external `serve-static` module.
 Instead use built-in `express.static()` middleware, which is optimized for uExpress.

+3. Do not set `body methods` to read body of requests with GET method or other methods that don't need a body.
+Reading body makes server about 10k req/sec slower.

 ## Compatibility